mlfoundations/open_flamingo/README.md

 --num_epochs 10
 ```

-If this is your first time running this command you will need to run:
+Note: if this is your first time training you will need to run the command below before running training:

 ```
 import nltk
 nltk.download('punkt')
 ```
-in a python shell before running training.

 # Evaluation
-Before evaluating the model, you will need to download the COCO and VQAv2 datasets.
-You will also need to install the coco evaluation package by running the following command:
+Before evaluating the model, you will also need to install the coco evaluation package by running the following command:
 ```
 pip install pycocoevalcap
 ```